-true A startup segment of the log is kept.
-The size of the segment equals the value of the segment option.
+keep-startup-file

-In sets the maximum size, in kilobytes, for a startup segment of the log of the log.
+Default Value: false Valid Values:

-Inumber > MB Sets the maximum size, in megabytes, for a startup segment
+vana vanaeb. false No startup segment of the log is kept. true A startup segment of the log is kept.
+The size of the segment equals the value of the segment option. <number≻ kb<="" td="">Sets the maximum size, in kilobytes, for a startup segment of the log.</number≻> Sets the maximum size, in kilobytes, for a startup segment of the log. <number> MB</number> Sets the maximum size, in megabytes, for a startup segment of the log.